 Paul elaborates a bit more about this June 1968 drive to Weybridge in his book “Many Years From Now”: “'Hey Jude' was a song which I originally thought of whilst driving my car out to visit Cynthia and Julian Lennon after John's divorce from them.
 We'd been very good friends for millions of years and I thought it was a bit much for them suddenly to be personae non gratae and out of my life, so I decided to pay them a visit...I was very used to writing songs on my way out to Kenwood because I was usually going there to collaborate with John...I always feel sorry for kids in divorces.
 The adults may be fine but the kids...I always relate to their little brain spinning round in confusion, going, 'Did I do this?
 Was it me?'
 Guilt is such a terrible thing and I know it affects a lot of people and I think that was the reason I went out.
 And I got this idea for a song, 'Hey Jude,' and made up a few little things so I had the idea by the time I got there.”

-Like many other Beatles songs, such as “A Day In The Life,” “Baby You're A Rich Man” and “I've Got A Feeling,” many have thought that the elongated second half of the song was originally intended as a totally different composition that Paul decided to piece together.
+As with other Beatles songs such as “A Day In The Life,” “Baby You're A Rich Man” and “I've Got A Feeling,” many have thought that the elongated second half of the song was originally intended as a totally different composition that Paul decided to piece together.
 Even Mick Jagger interpreted it that way, Paul saying that Mick approached him after first hearing it and said, “It's like two songs, man.
 It's got the song and then the whole 'na na na' at the end.
 Yeah.”
 However, Paul sets the record straight.
 “The end refrain was never a separate song...It wasn't intended to go on that long at the end but I was having such fun ad-libbing over the end when we put down the original track that I went on a long time.
 So then we built it with the orchestra but it was mainly because I just wouldn't stop doing all that 'Judy judy judy – wooow!'
-Cary Grand on heat!
+Cary Grant on heat!"

 John apparently had this opinion from the first time he heard it, as he stated in 1968: “Well, when Paul first played 'Hey Jude' to me...I took it very personally.
 'Ah, it's me,' I said, 'it's me.”
 He said, 'No, it's me!'
 I said, 'Check, we're going through the same bit.'
 So we all are.
 Whoever is going through a bit with us is going through it.
 That's the groove.”
 Paul's current discontent with his then fiance Jane Asher could easily be said to have been on his mind at the time the song was being written, Jane announcing on British television on July 20th of that year that their 5 1/2 month engagement was off.
 And as Barry Miles explains in “Many Years From Now,” “Both Paul and John were skilled at entering a half-trance state which enabled them to access material from their unconscious.
 The lyrics are universal; many readings are possible.”
 According to Bill Harry's book “The Ultimate Beatles Encyclopedia,” for example, even journalist Judith Simons of The Daily Express insists that the song refers directly to her, the 2014 Documentary "Hey Judy" highlighting this supposed fact!